forestgrape/coronavirus/monitor_and_control.md

 > * knowledge & research
 > * taking own responsibility and independent decisions
 > * Moderate measures preserving life quality.
 > * Focus on overall life quality.
-This includes keeping all death causes in mind, the numbers, the damage caused, life quality cost (which can include economic costs) of preventing them. // at least advertisements should be banned for things known to be harmful.
+This includes keeping overall health effects in mind: in numbers, possible damage, life quality cost (which can include economic costs). // for things harmful and/or unwanted, advertisements should be banned.
 It is always about acquiring new customers into an industry and not about competing on existing customers else the industry would cheer on saving ad costs.
 > * settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on circumspectly
 > * but strictly avoiding uncontrollable spread and hospital overwhelming.
 Since it is hard for all the affected: the relatives, the medical staff and the patients.
 >